 Unincorporated area: The area of the county not in any city.
 Area may be rural, agricultural or heavily populated and suburban in nature.

 Village: See municipality.
-In Florida, there is no legal difference between a village, town or city.
+Although many people think a village is a small town, in Florida there is no legal difference between towns, villages and cities.